MoneyforNotn/Strategy-Backtest-Commentary/README.md

 ## Introduction

 There is an ambiguous line between what can be confidently inferred from a backtest and what is simply a reflection of random market movements.
-The strength of a trend is best identified through various stress testing methods applied across broad data sets.
+The strength of a trend is best identified through various stress testing methods applied across broad sets of data.

 ### Vision